ARTbio/GalaxyKickStart/docs/customizations.md

 - ansible_ssh_private_key_file - The ssh private key used to access the target.

-- install_galaxy - True for install a Galaxy instance.
+- install_galaxy - True for install a Galaxy server instance.

-- install_tools - True for install the NGS tools.

-- run_data_manager - True for run the data manager procedure.

 - galaxy_user_name - The Operating System user name for galaxy process.